Convergence rates analysis of a multiobjective proximal gradient method: Multiobjective proximal-PL inequality

-for some~$\tau > 0$, where~$F_1^\ast$ is the optimal value of~\eqref{eq: SOP2} and~$\mathcal{D}_{g_1}$ is defined by~\eqref{eq: D_g}.
-Note that if~$g_1 = 0$, then~\eqref{eq: proximal PL} reduces to~\eqref{eq: PL}.
-These conditions imply that the objective function grows quadratically as the gradient increases.
-It is known that~\eqref{eq: proximal PL} is sufficient for the linear convergence rates of proximal gradient methods.
-Now, we propose an extension of~\eqref{eq: proximal PL} to multiobjective optimization~\eqref{eq: MOP}. \begin{dfn} We say that the multiobjective proximal-PL inequality holds for problem~\eqref{eq: MOP} when
+for some~$\tau > 0$, where~$F_1^\ast$ is the optimal value of~$F_1$ and~$\mathcal{D}_{g_1}$ is defined by~\cref{eq: D_g}.
+Note that if~$g_1 = 0$, then~\cref{eq: proximal PL} reduces to~\cref{eq: PL}.
+These conditions imply that the objective function grows quadratically as the gradient increases and are satisfied when~$f_1$ is strongly convex particularly.
+It is known that~\cref{eq: proximal PL} is sufficient for the linear convergence rates of the proximal gradient method.
+We propose an extension of~\cref{eq: proximal PL} to multiobjective optimization~\cref{eq: MOP}. \begin{definition} We say that the multiobjective proximal-PL inequality holds for problem~\cref{eq: MOP} when